 - 7.55 Community assets are an important part of the fabric of communities and include the provision of health, education, social, sports and leisure, parks and green space, arts and cultural facilities.
-The Local Plan sets out the importance of community assets in providing sustainable development and the need to ensure that existing assets are protected and/or - 7.56 These requirements are set out in Local Plan Policies: - S5 Protecting and Enhancing Community Assets - DM20 Delivering Community Facilities - DM21 Protecting Community Facilities - DM22 Education Establishments enhanced, as appropriate.
+The Local Plan sets out the importance of community assets in providing sustainable development and the need to ensure that existing assets are protected and/or enhanced, as appropriate. - 7.56 These requirements are set out in Local Plan Policies: - S5 Protecting and Enhancing Community Assets - DM20 Delivering Community Facilities - DM21 Protecting Community Facilities - DM22 Education Establishments

-- 7.57 All of these policies are monitored through analysis of appeal decisions which is commented upon in Section 8. - 7.58 A summary of the targets that these policies strive for is detailed below in Table 26.
+- 7.57 All of these policies are monitored through analysis of appeal decisions which is commented upon in Section 8. - 7.58 A summary of the targets that these policies strive for is detailed below in Table 24.

-Table 26 - Targets and Progress for Delivering and Protecting Community Facilities
+Table 24 - Targets and Progress for Delivering and Protecting Community Facilities

-Target Output Target Progress Trigger for Action (Y/N) All permissions granted for development are in accordance with the policy (in relation to Policies DM20, DM21 and DM22) Combined total of 0 appeal Refer to Section 8 - Appeal Decisions No
+Target Output Target Progress Trigger for Action (Y/N) All permissions granted for development are in accordance with the policy (in relation to Policies DM20, DM21 and DM22) 0 appeals Refer to Section 8 - Appeal Decisions No